Car Shipping in Idaho: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-• Clean the car.
-Wash the exterior and remove any dirt or debris that could hide damage.
+• Clean the vehicle.
+Wash the exterior and remove any loose dirt or debris that could hide damage.

-• Check fluid levels.
-Ensure the gas tank is no more than a quarter full; this reduces weight and limits leaks.
-Top off oil, coolant, and windshield‑washer fluid if needed.
+• Check fluids and battery.
+Ensure the gas tank is no more than a quarter full, the battery is charged, and there are no leaks.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.